Author: Dan Fishman

 Democracy is often viewed as the best form of government, but when taken to the extreme, absolute democracy can actually enable tyranny.
 This is because, in an absolute democracy, the majority holds unchecked power and can use it to oppress minority groups.
-This can happen when […]
+This can happen when the majority uses its power to restrict the rights […]

 We recommend reading Dr. King’s 1963 “Letter From a Birmingham Jail” and “Why We Can’t Wait”, published in 1964.